mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

 <img src={W2_CAMERA_PREVIEW} width={"30%"} alt="Camera Preview" />
 </div>

-3. Before we dive into the code, there is a couple of things we need to do; we need to create a bullet prefab, and also a spawn point for our bullet tp spawn at; we'll start with the former.
+3. Before we dive into the code, there is a couple of things we need to do; we need to create a bullet prefab, and also a spawn point for our bullet to spawn at; we'll start with the former.

     a.
 Create a new folder in your Project Panel called **Prefabs**.
 Create a new sphere `GameObject` in your scene and add a `Rigidbody` component to it.
-Store the newly created cube as a prefab in your new **Prefabs** folder - name the prefab: **Bullet**
+Store the newly created sphere as a prefab in your new **Prefabs** folder - name the prefab: **Bullet**

     b.
 We now need to make a spawn point for our bullet, so we need to know where to spawn it in our game.
 Create an empty `GameObject` and name it to **spawnPoint**.
 Position your new object like so: